NordicPlayground/nRF-Beehavior-Firmware/nRF91/readme.rst

 The application uses button number 1 and 2, plus the reset button which restarts the dk.
 Button1 turns of LED's to save power.
 Button2 starts scanning for peripheral units.
 PS.
-Only works on the DevKit.
+Button2 only works on the DevKit.

 Additionally, the application displays LED behavior that corresponds to the task performed by the application.